Thousands rally in Libya against autonomy for east

 After the rebellion which forced out Gaddafi, many in the east expected an immediate injection of money and development.
 They have been frustrated at the slow pace of change coming from the interim government in Tripoli.

-Yet even in the east, there is no consensus in favor of the plan for autonomy.
+Yet even in the east, there is no consensus in favour of the plan for autonomy.

 “We are against the idea of a federal system and we will protect Libyan unity with our lives,” said Hakim Abdulrahman Hamad, head of the city council in the eastern city of Tobruk.